MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-pemar-getting-started.md

 ## Debugging *RevoPemaR* Code

 The R Reference Classes provide standard R debugging tools, and *trace* and *untrace* methods are provided in the base reference class.
-R Reference Classes can also be debugged using the visual debugger provided by the **R Productivity Environment** that is included with **Revolution R Enterprise for Windows**.

 The *PemaBaseClass* provides a simple way of printing trace output that is particularly useful in debugging code in a distributed environment.
 Calls to the *outputTrace* method within other methods will print the specified text if the *traceLevel* field value exceeds or is equal to the *outTraceLevel* argument: